sdoms/mapping_scripts/README.md

 * SNPs out of Hardy-Weinberg equilibrium (P<.00001)
 * SNPs pairwise LD > 0.9 in a window size of 5 SNPs by SNP

-Script 2\_consensus\_F0.R calculates the consensus in the G0 generation.
+Script *2\_consensus\_F0.R* calculates the consensus in the G0 generation.

 # 2. Heritability
-The script snp_heritability_lme4qtl.R uses GEMMA to calculate a kinship matrix and will then use lme4QTL to calculate the SNP-based heritability estimates and make the plot (Fig. 1 A-B).
+* The script snp_heritability_lme4qtl.R uses GEMMA to calculate a kinship matrix and will then use lme4QTL to calculate the SNP-based heritability estimates and make the plot (Fig. 1 A-B).
-"function_for_gemma.r" contains code snippets to load/write data frames correctly for GEMMA.
+* *function_for_gemma.r* contains code snippets to load/write data frames correctly for GEMMA.
 Code originates from Pallares et al (2015): https://doi.org/10.1371/journal.pgen.1005607
-"cospec_vs_herit.R" combines the SNP-based heritability estimates with the cospeciation rates calculates by Groussin et al (2017) to make Fig 1C-D.
+* *cospec_vs_herit.R* combines the SNP-based heritability estimates with the cospeciation rates calculates by Groussin et al (2017) to make Fig 1C-D.

 # 3. Association mapping